 Want to crawl under a rock every time your son publicly proclaims himself the best catcher on his Little League team?
-Take heart: childish bragging (while occasionally embarrassing for mom and dad) is perfectly normal.
+Take heart: Childish bragging (while occasionally embarrassing for Mom and Dad) is perfectly normal.
 But for chronically competitive children, having the ”winning edge” can mean anxiety, peer tension and tantrums over trivial things.
-These four tips can help you head off hyper-competitiveness and teach your kids to strive for success in a healthy, positive way.
+These four tips can help you heed off hyper-competitiveness and teach your kids to strive for success in a healthy, positive way.

-Additionally, even seemingly innocuous parenting approaches—“let’s see who’s the fastest at cleaning her room!”—can foster jealousy and competition between siblings, leading to tension in the home.
-Your best bet is to celebrate specific things your child does well without pitting them against others: for instance, “You did a great job making eye contact during your audition!” is more effective praise than “You’re the best singer up there!”
+Additionally, even seemingly innocuous parenting approaches—“Let’s see who’s the fastest at cleaning her room!”—can foster jealousy and competition between siblings, leading to tension in the home.
+Your best bet is to celebrate specific things your child does well without pitting her against others.
+For instance, “You did a great job making eye contact during your audition!” is more effective praise than, “You’re the best singer up there!”

 Finally, watch how you talk about your own achievements.
 If your children hear you gloat about besting a colleague, for example, they learn to do the same.

-While it’s nice when parents’ and kids’ goals align, pushing your agenda on a child and living vicariously through his successes is unhealthy for both parties.
+While it’s nice when parents’ and kids’ goals align, pushing your agenda on a child and living vicariously through her successes is unhealthy for both parties.
 Give your child some say in her activities, and also in the level at which she chooses to compete.
-And while it’s tempting to measure your parenting by your child’s achievements, don’t do it.
-Ultimately, your child’s successes and failures belong to your child, not to you—to behave otherwise can strain a parent-child relationship and foster unhealthy competition.
+While it’s tempting to measure your parenting by your child’s achievements, don’t do it.
+Ultimately, your child’s successes and failures belong to your child, not to you.
+To behave otherwise can strain a parent-child relationship and foster unhealthy competition.